Grand National 2024 runners, riders and odds

 The final horses will be confirmed on Thursday, 11 April, two days before the race, and if a horse is withdrawn after that time they will not be replaced.

-The initial entries had to be made by 6 February, and the weights were published on 20 February.
-There are currently 55 horses still in contention to run as of 4 April and on the Monday before the race, the number will be reduced to 50.
+The initial entries had to be made by 6 February, and the weights were published on 20 February with confirmation of intention still to run required on Monday 8 April.

 Join our commenting forum